We know finding a church can be a daunting task.

 Yes – our community room holds 72 people and can include use of the kitchen if needed.
 The sanctuary holds 300 and can be utilized for general meeting space.
 Contact our church secretary at 610-253-1541 for more information and availability.

 We welcome anyone seeking after Christ to attend any service or activity of the church whether you are a member or not.
 There is no point at which membership is required.
-We periodically hold an Inquirer’s Class for those wishing to get a better understanding of our church community and potentially becoming members.
+We periodically hold an Inquirer’s Class for those who wish to gain a better understanding of our church community and are considering membership.
 Attending the class does not commit you to formally joining the church.

 Active membership extends the privilege of voting in congregational matters and holding certain elective offices within New Creation.
 Active members are expected to attend regularly and take part in the life of the church body; provide financial assistance to the work of the church, and to abide by the procedures of the church and endeavor to apply the teachings of Jesus to all relationships.